ynklab/CULNIG/README.md

     - available datasets: `blend`, `culturalbench`, `normad`, `worldvaluesbench`, `countryrc`, `commonsenseqa`, `qnli`, `mrpc`
     - available operations: `suppress`, `enhance`
     - the script saves the evaluation results in the `outputs` directory
+    - for BLEnD, the script evaluates on all questions (both BLEnD_neur and BLEnD_test).
+If you want to evaluate only on BLEnD_test, you can modify the code to load only the test questions as `target_data='all' -> 'non_neuron'`

 ### Fine-tuning